markshuttle/snapd/README.md

 ### Building

-To build, once the sources are available and `GOPATH` is set, you can just run
+Once the sources are available and `GOPATH` is set, you can just run

     go build -o /tmp/snap github.com/snapcore/snapd/cmd/snap